ScaredKurufinve/Way-of-the-shield/README.md

 ## Known bugs
 -   Shield Focus feat applies its bonus twice.
 I may fix it at some point, but for now consider it a feature.
+-   Shield model orientation is wrong due to the fix to equipping buckler with a bow.
+I will re-do this, but not right now.